 Currently, several of our facilities around the world have systems that generate electricity on site, including Hopewell and New Brunswick, New Jersey; Wallingford, Connecticut; and Anagni, Italy.
 Some of these locations have cogeneration facilities on site.
 Cogeneration produces electricity plus steam or hot water for site operations using one fuel (typically natural gas), thereby greatly increasing efficiency and decreasing the site's use of purchased electricity.
 Additional cogeneration opportunities across the company are currently being evaluated.

 Our manufacturing facility in Anagni, Italy installed solar energy photovoltaic systems to provide electricity to its offices and the facility’s wastewater treatment plant.
 More than 480 square meters of rooftop solar panels provide power and reduce greenhouse gas emissions.
-The solar panels produce about 32,000 kilowatt-hours per year of electrical energy, which correlates to a greenhouse gas reduction of 12,800 kilograms per year.
+The solar panels produced about 48,000 kilowatt-hours of energy in 2014, which correlates to a greenhouse gas reduction of 19,000 kilograms per year.